 Contact: Mark Bussey (email@example.com)

-Founded as a Rails consultancy in 2007, San Diego-based Notch8 brought their extensive experience in solr and complex devops to the Samvera Community starting in 2016.
-Notch8 has been an active participant in the development of the Hyku solution bundle, notably through projects with the New York City Municipal Archives and the PALNI and PALCI library consortia.
-However, our projects have run the breadth of Samvera and related Blacklight-only implementations, including major Hyrax implementations for Rutgers University and Atla.
+San Diego-based Rails consultancy Software Services by Scientist.com brought their extensive experience in solr and complex devops to the Samvera Community starting in 2016.
+Founded as Notch8 in 2007 and, we became part of the Scientist.com family in 2021.
+SoftServ has been an active participant in the development of the Hyku solution bundle, notably through projects with the PALNI and PALCI library consortia, the British Library, and the U.S. Department of Transportation.
+Beyond Hyku, our projects have run the breadth of Samvera and related Blacklight-only implementations, including major Hyrax implementations for UCLA, Rutgers University, Atla, and the American Research Center in Egypt.

 A partial list of Notch8 Samvera clients includes: